Black fly: Public health

 Only four genera in the family Simuliidae, Simulium, Prosimulium, Austrosimulium, and Cnephia, contain species that feed on people, though other species prefer to feed on other mammals or on birds.
 Simulium, the type genus, is the most widespread and is a vector for several diseases, including river blindness.

 Mature adults can disperse tens or hundreds of miles from their breeding grounds in fresh flowing water, under their own power and assisted by prevailing winds, complicating control efforts.
 Swarming behavior can make outdoor activities unpleasant or intolerable, and can affect livestock production.
 During the 18th century, the "Golubatz fly" (Simulium colombaschense) was a notorious pest in central Europe.
 Even non-biting clouds of black flies, whether composed of males or of species that do not feed on humans or do not require a blood meal before egg laying, can form a nuisance by swarming into orifices.

 Bites are shallow and accomplished by first stretching the skin using teeth on the labrum and then abrading it with the maxillae and mandibles, cutting the skin and rupturing its fine capillaries.
 Feeding is facilitated by a powerful anticoagulant in the flies' saliva, which also partially numbs the site of the bite, reducing the host's awareness of being bitten and thereby extending the flies' feeding time.
 Biting flies feed during daylight hours only and tend to zero in on areas of thinner skin, such as the nape of the neck or ears and ankles.

 Itching and localized swelling and inflammation sometimes result from a bite.
 Swelling can be quite pronounced depending on the species and the individual's immune response, and irritation may persist for weeks.
 Intense feeding can cause "black fly fever", with headache, nausea, fever, swollen lymph nodes, and aching joints; these symptoms are probably a reaction to a compound from the flies' salivary glands.
 Less common severe allergic reactions may require hospitalization.

 Repellents provide some protection against biting flies.
 Products containing the active ingredient ethyl butylacetylaminopropionate (IR3535), DEET (N,N-diethyl-meta-toluamide), or picaridin are most effective.
 Some beauty products have been found effective, and their use as insect repellents have been approved by EPA (e.g., Skin So Soft).
 However, given the limited effectiveness of repellents, protecting oneself against biting flies requires taking additional measures, such as avoiding areas inhabited by the flies, avoiding peak biting times, and wearing heavy-duty, light-colored clothing, including long-sleeve shirts, long pants and hats.
 When black flies are numerous and unavoidable, netting that covers the head, like the “bee bonnets” used by beekeepers, can provide protection.

 Black flies are central to the transmission of the parasitic nematode Onchocerca volvulus which causes onchocerciasis, or "river blindness", which is endemic in parts of South America, Africa, and the Arabian Peninsula.
-It serves as the larval host for the nematode and acts as the vector by which the disease is spread.
+They serve as the larval host for the nematode and act as the vector by which the disease is spread.
 The parasite lives on human skin and is transmitted to the black fly during feeding.